Kishore276/health-care-chatbot/README.md

 A: Edit `Training.csv` with new disease symptoms.

 **Q: Can I use offline?**
 A: Disease lookup works offline.
-Maps and translation require internet.
+Maps require internet connection.

 **Q: How accurate is the diagnosis?**
 A: For informational purposes only.
 Always consult a real doctor.